Start Your LLC Online With Nolo Today

 1. Choose a Name for Your Michigan LLC

-Your LLC's name must be distinguishable from the names of other business entities already on file with the Michigan Department of Licensing and Regulatory Affairs.
-You can check names for availability by searching the Michigan business database.
-You can reserve a name for six months by filing an Application for Reservation of Name with the Michigan Department of Licensing and Regulatory Affairs.
-You can mail the application or file online.
-The filing fee is $25.
+You can check which business names are available by searching the business database on the Michigan Department of Licensing and Regulatory Affairs (LARA) website.
+You can reserve a name for six months by filing an Application for Reservation of Name (Form 540) with LARA.
+You can file the application online or by mail.
+As of 2023, the filing fee is $25.

 Using an Assumed Name